fredjoya/aws-bootcamp-cruddur-2023/README.md

-# FREE AWS Cloud Project Bootcamp
+# AWS Cloud Project Bootcamp

 - Application: Cruddur
 - Cohort: 2023-A1

 This is an AWS Cloud Project Bootcamp from 2023 that I have been working on in 2025.
-Feel free to read my journal entries to review my experience.
+Feel free to read my journal entries below to review my experience.

 ![Cruddur Graphic](_docs/assets/cruddur-banner.jpg)